selwynpolit/d9book/book/modules.md

 ## Other

 ### Duration Field
 This module creates a new duration field, that can be added to any entity.
 A duration field can collect any combination of year, month, day, hour, minute and second.
 Field settings allow for the site builder to determine what level of granularity they wish to collect from users, so if the required level of granularity is a date, the field settings would be set to collect year, month and day.
 The module is flexible in that users could choose to only collect year and seconds.
 While this doesn't really make sense for most logical data collection, the module has the flexibility that allows it to happen.
+Be sure to check out the Smart date module also.

 [https://www.drupal.org/project/duration_field](https://www.drupal.org/project/duration_field)